 Social skills and individual strengths and weaknesses

 However, the good part is that even when this happens, the students get to socialize, (improve social skills if they are kids), share with one another, be competitive, and even be inspired from one another when in group setting.
-This is something which doesn’t happen in private, one by one session.
-This is why I am happy with the situation at Sage Music where I teach.
-We provide private piano lessons for the students development, plus recitals, concerts and events to create those important social interactions.
+This is something which doesn’t happen in private, one-on-one session.

 Related: Should I take Group Music Classes or Private Lessons?

 Time consumption and dedication